spinnaker/spinnaker.github.io/setup/artifacts/gitrepo.md

 ## Overview

-This shows how to configure a Git repo artifact account so Spinnaker can use an entire repository as a single artifact.
+This shows how to configure a Git repo artifact account so that Spinnaker can use an entire repo as a single artifact.

 Each time a pipeline needs a Git repo artifact during execution, Clouddriver clones the entire repo, sends the repo artifact to the pipeline, and then deletes the cloned repo immediately.